daniel-neves-dev/M1_02_push_swap/README.md

 1. Disorder Metric Calculation
 Before executing any sorting moves, the program calculates the disorder metric of stack a.
-The disorder $D$ is a normalized metric **(0 <= D <= 1)** defined by dividing the number of inversions (pairs where a larger number appears before a smaller one) by the total number of unique pairs:
+The disorder $D$ is a normalized metric ($0 \le D \le 1$) defined by dividing the number of inversions (pairs where a larger number appears before a smaller one) by the total number of unique pairs.

 2. Implemented Strategies
-* Simple Algorithm ****: Used for small inputs or baseline sorting.
+* Simple Algorithm ($O(n^2)$):  Used for small inputs or baseline sorting.
 Implements a modified Selection Sort which finds the minimum element in stack a, pushes it to b, and repeats.
-* Medium Algorithm ****: Designed to divide the stack dynamically into $\sqrt{n}$ logical chunks/blocks.
+* Medium Algorithm ($O(n\sqrt{n})$): Designed to divide the stack dynamically into $\sqrt{n}$ logical chunks/blocks.
 Elements belonging to the lowest-valued chunks are progressively pushed to stack b to limit search-rotation operations.
 * Complex Algorithm ($O(n\log n)$): Adaptation of a Radix Sort (LSD) or Quick Sort with stack partitioning to sort large datasets efficiently within standard recursion limits.

 ### Custom Adaptive Strategy: